fybrik/dremio-module/README.md

 kubectl config set-context --current --namespace=fybrik-notebook-sample
 ```

+### Create iceberg asset
+To be done.

-### Register asset and secret
+### Register iceberg asset
+Replace the values of `endpoint`, `bucket`, and `object_key` in `sample_asset/asset-iceberg.yaml` file according to your created asset.
+Then, add the asset to the internal catalog using the following command:

 ```bash
 kubectl apply -f sample_assets/asset-iceberg.yaml -n fybrik-notebook-sample
 ```
+The asset has been marked as a `finance` data and the column `_c1` has been marked with `PII` tag.

+### Register iceberg access secret
-Replace the values for access_key and secret_key in `sample_asset/secret-iceberg.yaml` file with the values from the object storage service that you used and run:
+Replace the values for `access_key` and `secret_key` in `sample_asset/secret-iceberg.yaml` file with the values from the object storage service that you used and run:
 ```bash
 kubectl apply -f sample_assets/secret-iceberg.yaml -n fybrik-notebook-sample
 ```

 ### Define data access policy
 Register a policy.
-The example policy removes columns tagged as PII in datasets tagged with `finance = true`.
+The example policy removes columns tagged as PII from datasets marked as `finance`.
 ```bash
 kubectl -n fybrik-system create configmap sample-policy --from-file=sample_assets/sample-policy.rego kubectl -n fybrik-system label configmap sample-policy openpolicyagent.org/policy=rego